A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Historical Perspective

+Similarly, the sequential estimation in the Kalman filter procedure is also naturally considered from a sequential Bayesian perspective \citep[e.g.,][]{talagrand1997assimilation,wikle2007bayesian}.
+That is, the forecast distribution for time $t+1$ can be considered as the ``prior'' distribution for updating the latent state for time $t+1$ when new data become available for that time.
+For linear, normal data and process models, these update equations are available in closed form and are equivalent to the variational approach, but when these distributions are non-normal or the dynamics are nonlinear, then sequential Monte Carlo approaches such as particle filtering or ensemble Kalman filtering must be used \citep[e.g., see the tutorial in][]{katzfuss2016understanding}.

-One of the limitations of this perspective is that it assumes the model parameters (and error variances/covariances) are known (or they are somehow estimated off-line).
-In the case of online filters, one can augment the state vector with parameters and update them along with the state process.
+One of the limitations of considering the equivalence of the variational and Bayesian perspective is that it assumes the model parameters (and error variances/covariances) are known (or they are somehow estimated off-line) and that one's models are correct.
+In the case of online sequential filtering, one can augment the state vector with parameters and update them along with the state process.
 Alternatively, in variational approaches it is certainly possible to add another term to the objective function that accounts for parameter uncertainty.
 This is equivalent to assigning a prior distribution to the parameters.
-When practical, it is often more flexible to specify prior distributions explicitly in case non-Gaussian priors are warranted.
+When practical, it is often more flexible to specify prior distributions explicitly in case non-normal priors are warranted.
 The development of mechanistically-motivated spatio-temporal dynamic models (described in the next section) evolved from this hierarchical Bayesian perspective.